How to decipher the stack of mortgage loan disclosures from your lender

 Mortgage disclosures: new and improved

-If you can get a Loan Estimate, that's better than just a "worksheet" or "scenario" because it provides certain consumer protections that worksheets do not.
-If you like an offer from a worksheet, though, and decide to apply for the loan, you will get a Loan Estimate eventually.
+If you can get a Loan Estimate form, that’s better than just a “worksheet” or “scenario” because it provides certain consumer protections that worksheets do not.
+If you like an offer from a worksheet, though, and decide to apply for the loan, you will get a Loan Estimate form eventually.

 What’s on the Loan Estimate?

 Page 1 of the Loan Estimate form makes it pretty easy to compare offers from lenders.
 That’s because the loan amount, interest rate, monthly payment and closing costs all appear here.

 It also tells you if your payment is fixed or adjustable, and how it could adjust if the loan is an ARM.
 Page 1 also discloses prepayment penalties if they exist.
 Perhaps most importantly, Page 1 estimates your total cash to close.
 So there should be no real surprises at the closing table.